biril/http-util/README.md

 Author's HTTP/S toolbox for Node.js.
 A compact collection of helpers especially applicable to streaming, proxying, etc. Evolved from (and meant as a DRY replacement for) a number of common Node patterns.
-Currently focused on debuggability rather than performance.
+Currently focused on observability rather than performance.

 Set up